Ma-Raymond/Piraten_Kapern/logbook.md

 - Implemented at least 2 dice rule when rerolling
 - Implemented Unique Strategy to maximize combos and considers unique trade-offs

+# January 26
+- Working on trace mode
+- Having some issues with the logger, need to fix
+- Implemented bug with both ties.

+# January 27
+- Finished trace made
+- Working on code for cards, proven to be a bit difficult
+- Working to make objected oriented interfaces and abstract classes
+- Created CardDrawer Class
+-